kirill-d-lappo/kirill-d-lappo/README.md

     *May 2021 – December 2021*

     * Code support and refactoring
     * Improved performance of a backend service
+    * Took part in service structure and workflow review

 * `.Net Developer` at `Oxagile`